 6. Plan your driving route around Ireland.

-Be sure to consider historical sites, tours, and other attractions you’d like to see.
-For example, if you’re starting in Dublin, you may want to head south for bucket list experiences like kissing the Blarney Stone or driving the Ring of Kerry.
+Start planning your Ireland road trip itinerary by listing your top places of interest.
+Then, group attractions together, considering Ireland’s geography.
+For instance, if you’re starting in Dublin, you’ll want to head south for experiences such as kissing the Blarney Stone or driving the Ring of Kerry.

-We recommend marking your must-visit attractions on a map so you can understand where they are in relation to your start and end point.
-Here are some of the most popular places to include in an Ireland vacation (outside of Dublin):
+After completing these steps, I recommend marking your must-visit attractions on a map to understand where they are in relation to your start and end points.
+Some of the most popular places to see on an Ireland vacation (outside of Dublin) include:

-- The Cliffs of Moher: These sea cliffs in County Clare are the most famous tourist attraction in Ireland, receiving over 1.5 million visitors per year.
+- The Cliffs of Moher: These sea cliffs in County Clare are Ireland’s most famous tourist attraction, receiving over 1.5 million visitors per year.

 - The Ring of Kerry: This scenic driving route in County Kerry, southwestern Ireland, passes through the Iveragh Peninsula.
 Popular highlights include Killarney National Park, the Kerry Cliffs, and boat tours of Skellig Michael.